kdeepthi123/stock-data-visualizer/README.md

 - Dynamic chart title showing the selected company's name, symbol, and IPO date.
 - Chart scales based on selected time intervals.

+## Live Demo

+A live demo of the Stock Data Visualizer is available [here](https://main--endearing-pika-406e83.netlify.app/).

+This demo is hosted on Netlify and reflects the latest state of the master/main branch.

 ## Installation

 To get started with this project, follow these steps: